ryanxingql/powerqe/README.md

 - R11: PSNR (dB) of enhanced JPEG QF=10 images.
 - R25: PSNR (dB) of enhanced HEVC QP=42 images.
-- DnCNN* is a modified version of DnCNN.
-DnCNN* turns off the batch normalization (BN).
+- DnCNN* is a modified version of DnCNN, which turns off the batch normalization (BN).
 See FAQ.

 ### Blind image quality enhancement

-**CBDNet**
+**CBDNet***

 |params|FPS|R11|R12|R13|R14|R15|R21|R22|R23|R24|R25|
 |-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|
 |1,860,806|120.9|27.70|29.90|31.09|31.92|32.58|40.22|37.69|34.77|31.89|29.21|

-- CBDNet* is a modified version of CBDNet.
-CBDNet* is trained in an end-to-end manner without total variation (TV) loss on the noise estimation map.
+- CBDNet* is a modified version of CBDNet, which is trained in an end-to-end manner without total variation (TV) loss on the noise estimation map.
 See FAQ.
 - R11-15: PSNR (dB) of enhanced JPEG QF=10/20/30/40/50 images.
 - R21-25: PSNR (dB) of enhanced HEVC QP=22/27/32/37/42 images.